cvxgrp/diffqcp/README.md

 from jax.experimental.sparse import BCOO from jaxtyping import Array

-P: BCOO = ... # Only the upper triangular part of the QCP matrix P
+P: BCOO = ... # Only the upper triangular part of the CQP matrix P
 A: BCOO = ...
 q: Array = ...
 b: Array = ...